The Article 6.8 Mechanism was launched at COP28 in 2023

 CLARA has worked hard to ensure that non-market approaches, not just carbon markets, are part of the Article 6 mechanisms.

-In comments to the UNFCCC, CLARA argues for rights-based approaches, with community needs at the center of the action.
+In comments to the UNFCCC as the Article 6.8 mechanism was being negotiated, CLARA argued for rights-based approaches with community needs at the center of action, and for a number of innovative funding mechanisms.

 We also propose a number of innovative funding mechanisms.